-Smoking is strictly prohibited in all residence hall buildings, rooms and common spaces.
+Smoking (including vaping) is prohibited in all residence hall buildings, rooms, and common spaces, and up to 50ft from all campus buildings.
 Smoking violations, at minimum, will result in a judicial hearing in Housing and Residence Life and a fine.
+Illegally possessing, using, distributing, manufacturing, transferring, selling or being under the influence of marijuana, heroin, narcotics, or other controlled substances is a violation of the University's Code of Student Rights, Responsibilities, and Conduct (Student Handbook).